Mary Leadbeater: Published works

 In 1822 she concluded this series with Cottage Biography, being a Collection of Lives of the Irish Peasantry.
 The lives are those of real persons, and contain some interesting passages, especially in the life of James Dunn, a pilgrim to Loch Derg.
 Many traits of Irish country life appear in these books, and they preserve several of the idioms of the English-speaking inhabitants of the Pale.
 Memoirs and Letters of Richard and Elizabeth Shackleton … compiled by their Daughter was also issued in 1822 (new edition.
 1849, edited by Lydia Ann Barclay).
 Her Biographical Notices of Members of the Society of Friends who were resident in Ireland appeared in 1823, and is a summary of their spiritual lives, with a scanty narrative of events.
 Her last work was The Pedlars, a Tale, published in 1824.

-Besides receiving letters from Burke, Leadbeater corresponded with, among others, Maria Edgeworth, George Crabbe, and Mrs Melesina Trench, and from the age of eleven kept a private journal.
-She died at Ballitore 27 June 1826, and was buried in the Quaker burial-ground there.
-She had several children, and one of her daughters, Mrs. Fisher, was the intimate friend of the poet and novelist Gerald Griffin.

-Leadbeater's best work, the Annals of Ballitore, was not printed till 1862, when it was brought out with the general title of The Leadbeater Papers (2 vols.) by Richard Davis Webb, a learned and patriotic printer, eager to preserve every truthful illustration of Irish life.
-It tells of the inhabitants and events of Ballitore from 1766 to 1823, and few books give a better idea of the character and feelings of Irish cottagers, of the premonitory signs of the rebellion of 1798, and of the horrors of the outbreak itself.
+Leadbeater's best known work, the Annals of Ballitore, was not printed till 1862, when it was brought out with the general title of The Leadbeater Papers (2 vols.) by Richard Davis Webb, a printer who wanted to preserve a description on rural Irish life.
+It tells of the inhabitants and events of Ballitore from 1766 to 1823, and few books give a better idea of the character and feelings of Irish cottagers, of the premonitory signs of the rebellion of 1798, and the Rebellion itself.
 The second volume includes unpublished letters of Burke and the correspondence with Mrs. Richard Trench and with Crabbe.